Recruitment and selection guidance

 Equal opportunities monitoring form

-Grand Union Housing Group (GUHG) is an equal opportunities employer and aims to meet both its statutory duties in relation to equal opportunities and to follow accepted good practice in this area.
+We are an equal opportunities employer and aim to meet both our statutory duties in relation to equal opportunities and to follow accepted good practice in this area.
 In order to meet this aim we routinely collect information on ethnic/racial origin, gender, disability etc from all existing and potential employees for monitoring purposes only.
 To support this aim, please complete the monitoring form and return with your completed application.
-This information is held by the Human Resources Department only and forms no part of any selection process.
+This information is held by the HR team only and forms no part of any selection process.

 Immigration, Asylum And Nationality Act 2006